Toronto, Ontario (1899)

 Interestingly, the architect, E.J.
 Lennox had chosen to use plaster on wood lath in offices and secondary spaces, and the more modern expanded metal lath on ceilings in public spaces and council chambers.
 The metal lath and plaster ceilings have held up beautifully.
 This became apparent in 2005 when HPCS, working with Chris Hall of +VG Architects, conducted a thorough investigation of all 415 ceilings in the building as part of the planning for a new HVAC system.

-When the HVAC contract was let, HPCS was asked to coordinate the conservation of the ceiling plaster.
-Trials were conducted and HPCS was able to successfully demonstrate a consolidation methodology.
-The use of an HPCS-designed Remote Consolidant Applicator (RCA) was a practical option to treat 150 of the most vulnerable important heritage designated ceilings in the building.
+When the HVAC contract was completed, HPCS was asked to coordinate the conservation of the ceiling plaster.
+Trials were conducted, and HPCS was able to demonstrate a consolidation methodology successfully.
+Using an HPCS-designed Remote Consolidant Applicator (RCA) was a practical option to treat 150 of the most vulnerable and important heritage-designated ceilings in the building.
 The RCA distributes measured amounts of the appropriate acrylic resin in pre-determined shots through 1/4″ holes drilled at 6′ intervals across the ceiling.
 This is a very low level of intervention, particularly in light of the intensity and breadth of the treatment accomplished.

-Plaster consolidation of more than 50,000 sq. ft. of ceilings is now being carried out by members of the International Union of Painters and Allied Trades who have received special training from HPCS.
-Work is done only during the overnight hours when the building is closed, and each day, the spaces have to be returned to active use by the tenants.
-Historic Plaster Conservation Services provides quality control supervision and testing to ensure the efficacy of the treatments.
+Plaster consolidation of more than 50,000 sq. ft. of ceilings was ultimately carried out by members of the International Union of Painters and Allied Trades, who received special training from HPCS.
+Work was done only during the overnight hours when the building was closed, and each day, the spaces were returned to active use by the tenants.
+Historic Plaster Conservation Services provided quality control supervision and testing to ensure the efficacy of the treatments.

-The project, scheduled to run over four years, is currently (March 2014) about 75% complete with consistently excellent results, as evidenced by samples taken from the ceilings after treatment.
-Throughout this project, the building has remained intensely occupied by the Attorney General of Ontario, with dozens of law courts operating seven days per week from 8:00 a.m. to 10 p.m.
+The project ran for over four years and was completed with consistent and excellent results, as evidenced by samples taken from the ceilings after treatment.
+Throughout this project, the building remained intensely occupied by the Attorney General of Ontario, with dozens of law courts operating seven days per week from 8:00 a.m. to 10 p.m.